layline-io/layline-doc/docs/03-assets/sources/asset-source-file.md

 ![](.asset-source-ftp_images/e1e03d17.png "Cron Tab (File System Source)")

 Use `Cron tab` if you want to poll at determined times.
-This follows the cron tab style conventioni which may be familiar to you.
+This follows the cron tab style convention which may be familiar to you.
 In all other cases you can read more about crontab and the syntax [here](https://en.wikipedia.org/wiki/Cron).
 You can simulate cron settings using [this smart website](https://crontab.guru/).